 - Uppsala University

-Study in Finland for Free
+Study in Finland; its completely Free

 As is the case with Sweden, higher learning was free until the government of Finland passed a bill to charge non-EA/EAA international students.
 If you are a citizen of the European Union though, all you need is your EU passport to start your free education in Finland.
 The state-funded Universities in Finland provide free education to students from Finland and other EU countries.

 For English-taught programs you are required to pay tuition fees.
 At a high ranked university like the University of Helsinki, the courses taught in Finnish and Swedish are free.
-Therefore, if you have a good command over any of these two languages, the Finnish Universities will let you study for free.
+Therefore, if you have a good command over any of these two languages, the Finnish Universities will let you study in Europe for free.
 There is also a variety of scholarship programs for non-EU students, which are based mainly on academic merit.

 Although Finland is not a cheap country to live in, you can get by with a student budget of between 700 to 1,000 Euros per month, including rent.